canonical-ols/snapstore-snap-docs/docs/how-to/on-prem-model-service.md

 ---
-title: On-prem model service
+title: Enterprise Store Model Service
 table_of_contents: true
 ---

-# On-Prem Model Service
+# Air-gapped Model Service

 The Snap Store's Model Service is the device serial provisioning service that is intended to supersede the [Serial Vault](https://ubuntu.com/core/services/guide/serial-vault-overview).
-While the Serial Vault had to be deployed separately in on-prem scenarios, the Model Service is packaged into the Enterprise Store.
+While the Serial Vault had to be deployed separately in air-gapped scenarios, the Model Service is packaged into the Enterprise Store.

 The Model Service is currently only available in [air-gapped](airgap.md) mode.
 When operating in online mode, the Proxy can forward serial requests made by devices to the online Serial Vault or the online Model Service.

-The following requirements need to be met to use the on-prem Model Service:
+The following requirements need to be met to use the Model Service within the Enterprise Store:

 - A PKCS#11-compatible Hardware Security Module (HSM) or Smart Card.
 - The PKCS#11 module / shared library for the hardware. e.g. `opensc-pkcs11.so`
 - The Enterprise Store host machine must run Ubuntu 22.04 (Jammy) with the `p11-kit` and `gnutls-bin` packages installed.
 - Revision 99 of `snap-store-proxy` and revision 28 of `store-admin`, or newer.
 All `enterprise-store` revisions are supported.

-The supported way to manage models, signing keys, and serial policies in the on-prem Model Service is via the `store-admin` snap.
+The supported way to manage models, signing keys, and serial policies in the Enterprise Store Model Service is via the `store-admin` snap.

 ## HSM-based key management and signing